Njonjo12/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 3-twofiles dipslay the content of /etc/passed and hosts files
+File 4-lastlines displays the last 10 lines of /etc/pawssd